RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-15-managing-dotfiles.markdown

 ```

 `.bash_profile` contains aliases, path configuration, and a script that shows the current Git branch as part of the command prompt.
 The file also contains two aliases useful for showing or hiding dotfiles in the Finder: `showdots` and `hidedots`.
+<!--more-->
+###Putting Dotfiles in One Directory
+All of the non-private dotfiles are in one directory, `.dotfiles`
 One of the dotfiles in the
-<!--more-->

 ###Why Use Git to Manage Dotfiles?
 As a version control system, Git is a great tool for managing files that change over time.
 Dotfiles can change as we install new software or tweak our development environment.
 If we make a mistake, or if an installation script makes a mistake, we can use Git to roll back in history to a pre-mistake version of the dotfile.
 <!--more-->